-The brightly illuminated terminal of Orlando International Airport ARRIVING BY AIR Orlando's local airports are served by virtually all US domestic carriers and a wide selection of international airlines, including Orlando Native people-mover Airtrans, Aerolineas Argentinas, United Airlines and the British favorite Virgin Atlantic.
-A recent \$1.2 billion expansion has made Orlando International Airport the third largest airport in the US, and the recent addition of discount carriers such as Spirit Airlines, Song, JetBlue, and United's new "low fare" service called Ted, is creating a flurry of cheaper flights to this vacation hub.
+The brightly illuminated terminal of Orlando International Airport ARRIVING BY AIR Orlando's local airports are served by virtually all US domestic carriers and a wide selection of international airlines, including Airtrans, Aerolineas Argentinas, Aer Lingus, Lufthansa, United Airlines and the British favorites Virgin Atlantic and British Airways.
+The vast Orlando International Airport is the third largest airport in the US and is continuing to expand.
+The addition of discount carriers such as Spirit Airlines, Sunwing, and JetBlue, is creating a flurry of cheaper flights to this vacation hub.
 Orlando-Sanford International Airport is undergoing a construction spurt of its own.
-This airport offers access from East Coast carriers such as Pan Am, Southeast, TransMeridian, and Vacation Express.
-Daytona Beach International Airport brings in daily flights from Atlanta on Delta, Cleveland and Newark on Continental, and flights from the Bahamas on Vintage Airlines prop planes.
+Carriers include Allegiant Air, Icelandair, Monarch, and Flyglobespan.
+Daytona Beach International Airport brings in daily flights from Atlanta on Delta and US Airways, and flights from the Bahamas on Island Pass Airlines.
 AIR FARES Travel costs to the world's most popular vacation site depend very much on the season.
 Unfortunately for the vacationer, prime holiday time in Orlando is when fares are at the highest.
 The difference between late winter (February and March) airfares, when tourist traffic is low, and the height of busy season (November and December) can more than double the price per ticket.
 The best deals can be found on midweek flights.
-Inexpensive fares can usually be found on the online travel websites, but they are geared toward larger carriers and do not include the more popular discount airlines such as letBlue and Southwest.
+Inexpensive fares can usually be found on the online travel websites, but they are geared toward larger carriers and do not include the more popular discount airlines such as JetBlue and Southwest.
 It is better to check online with these airlines directly, as they often have "cyberdeals" only available on the Internet.
 It can also be an advantage not to plan ahead, with some airlines offering last-minute specials on unsold seats.
-AIRPORTS One of the country's top airports for overall customer convenience, Orlando International Airport boasts state-of-the-art services.
-Fast intra-airport ransportation via monorail and moving walkways leads to shuttle buses, taxis, and public transportation to Downtown Orlando and the parks.
-Mutilingual tourist information centers by the
+AIRPORTS One of the country's top airports for overall customer convenience.
+Orlando International Airport boasts state-of-the-art services.
+Fast intra-airport transportation via monorail and moving walkways leads to shuttle buses, taxis, and public transportation to Downtown Orlando and the parks.
+Mutilingual tourist information centers by the security checkpoints are open from 7am to 11pm.
+The airport can also offer an evening's rest, with the Hyatt Regency Hotel and its